cavapoo-cavoodle-dog-breed-info

 Intelligence:

-They are highly intelligent as one of their parent breeds is ranked as the second most intelligent dog breed in the world.
-Their intelligence further helps their owners in raising them.
+They are highly intelligent, as one of their parent breeds, the Poodle, is ranked as the second most intelligent dog breed in the world.
+Their intelligence proves invaluable for their owners in raising them.

 Easy to train:

 They learn very fast.
-Entertaining, short, and consistent training sessions help train them.
+Try to keep the training sessions entertaining, short, and consistent.
 Moreover, rewards and treats are a must during the training sessions to get the best results.
-Avoid rude behaviour and don’t scold them if they do not pick up commands as it may take some time for them to learn something new.
+Avoid rude behaviour and don’t scold them if they do not pick up commands, as it may take some time for them to learn something new.

 Cons: